Pen Foreman

-Pen Foreman is an archaeologist, Senior Inclusive Heritage Adviser at Historic England and Chair of the Board as well as Board EDI Champion at the Chartered Institute for Archaeologists (CIfA).
+Pen Foreman is an archaeologist, Head of Learning and Outreach at Bradford Museums and Galleries, and Chair of the Board as well as Board EDI Champion at the Chartered Institute for Archaeologists (CIfA).
 They are noted for their work on community archaeology and engagement and Equity, Diversity and Inclusion (EDI), in which they are interested in making heritage "more inclusive" and "accessible".

 Education

 Foreman acquired a Bachelor of Science (BSc) degree in archaeology at the University of York in 2006.
 They then received a Postgraduate Certificate in Education (PGCE) in primary education at Aberystwyth University in 2009.
 They were later educated at the University of Bournemouth where they were awarded a PhD in 2019 for their work on colour in Neolithic archaeology in Europe.

 Career

 Foreman was the Chief Memory Maker and Storyteller, and Head of Community Archaeology, at Clwyd-Powys Archaeological Trust (CPAT) in Welshpool, Powys, from 2018 to 2022.
 During this, they began their role as a CIfA Board Member in 2020, before becoming the Board Champion of Equality, Diversity and Inclusion Standing Committee in 2021, and then the Honorary Chair in 2023.

 In 2024 they became the Vice Chair of the National Coal Mining Museum for England but later resigned in October 2025 during Industrial Action at the Museum.
 They are also an elected council member for the Association for Industrial Archaeology (AIA).